ericcombiolab/LRTK/README.md

 $LRTK SNV -B $outBAM -R $GRCH38 -A "FreeBayes" -T 4 -O $outVCF1
 ```
 *Required parameters
+--bam: The alignment file (.bam) obtained from aforementioned ALIGN function.
---reference: "Aquila/source/ref.fa" is the reference fasta file you can download by "./install".
+--reference: The recommanded "GRCH38/genome.fa" is the reference fasta file downloaded from Zenodo.

-*Optional parameters
---out_dir: default = ./Asssembly_results, make sure it's the same as "--out_dir" from Step1 if you want to define your own output directory name.
+--application: The SNV/INDEL callers.
+Users can choose from (FreeBayes, Samtools, GATK).

---num_threads: default = 30, this determines the number of files assembled simultaneously by SPAdes.
+--threads: default = 1, this determines the number of threads used for SNV/INDEL caller.

---num_threads_spades: default = 5, this is the "-t" for SPAdes.

---block_len_use: default = 100000 (100kb)

---chr_start --chr_end: if you only want to assembly some chromosomes or only one chromosome.
-For example: use "--chr_start 1 --chr_end 2"
+--outfile: The final VCF file to write.

 ### function 4: example for large variation calling
 ```
 $LRTK SV -B $outBAM -R $GRCH38 -A "Aquila" -T 4 -O $outVCF2 -V $outVCF1 -U $UNIQNESS